This stage is required for sensitive discharge points eg. trout streams and bathing waters.

 Tertiary treatment involves a further aerobic stage, followed by an oxygen depleted stage, which reduces nitrogen and phosphorous.
-It can also include a disinfection process using UV light, chlorination or ozone treatment to remove bacteria and viruses.
+It can also include a further disinfection process to remove bacteria and viruses.

 - UV disinfection

 - Chemical disinfection

 Chemical disinfection usually involves the addition of Chlorine to the wastewater.
 Chlorine kills viruses and bacteria, but it is also harmful to the environment.
 It also makes the water smell, if not fully removed and alters the pH.
 For this reason, dechlorination is needed before the sewage water can be discharged to rivers and streams.